ward/run/_drafts/20km-door-brussel.md

 > Kilometre eleven in 4:43, kilometre twelve in 4:33, kilometre thirteen in
 > 4:26.

 After about 14 kilometre, I decided to just ignore my pacing altogether.
-It was clear to me my goal was out the window.
+I had only my splits to go by (I had somehow forgotten to enable the total time data field on my watch), but it was clear to me my goal was out the window.
 I switched my watch to only show my heart rate and managed to bring it down a few beats.
 This apparently immediately shows up in my paces too.

 > Kilometre fourteen in 4:33, kilometre fifteen in 4:43, kilometre sixteen in
 > 4:44, kilometre seventeen in 4:49.
-Their official 15 km split says 1:07:06.
+Official fifteen km split at 1:07:06.

-After very long stretch of autopilot, we turned onto the Tervurenlaan.
-This meant climbing was to be done.
-Last year I cruised through this, not really losing any pace as I went up it.
+After a very long stretch of autopilot, we turned onto the Tervurenlaan.
+This meant some climbing was to be done.
+Last year I cruised through this section, not really losing any pace as I went up it.
 This year was disastrous.
 I slowed down to a 5:25 split and was just so happy when I crested (the worst of) the hill.